flare-foundation/docs/docs/tech/state-connector.md

 ### 3. Data retrieval

-Attestation providers **fetch the requested data** by means that depend on the type of attestation.
-E.g., retrieving data from another blockchain or public API.
+Attestation providers **fetch the requested data** by means that depend on the type of attestation, for example, retrieving data from another blockchain or public API.

 Keep in mind that attestation providers are **not controlled by Flare** in any way.
-Anybody can listen to the request events and provide answers using any combination of hardware, software and code they see fit.
+Anybody can listen to the request events and provide answers using any combination of hardware, software, and code they see fit.

 ### 4. Attestation